 Following the tradition established by the previous symposia, starting in 1998, the Uddevalla Symposium is designed to bring together leading-edge views of academic scholars, researchers and insightful practitioners from various fields within business administration and management, including the fields of international business, economics, entrepreneurship and small business economics as well as from regional economics, regional planning, economic geography, economic history, informatics, political science and sociology in order to increase our knowledge as regards research questions related to innovation and Entrepreneurship in the perspective of regional development.

 The symposia developed to a fruitful venue and became very popular which led to the decision to let them be a continuing yearly scientific event with University West, School of Business, Economics & IT, as being the organizer of each symposia.
-During the years nine of twenty Uddevalla symposia have being hosted by academic institutions from cities almost all around the world; USA (Fairfax and Kansas City), Japan (Kyoto), Italy (Bari and Bergamo), Portugal (Faro), Norway (Fredrikstad), Denmark (Sönderborg) and United Kingdom (London).
+During the years ten of twenty-one Uddevalla symposia have being hosted by academic institutions from almost all around the world; USA (Fairfax and Kansas City), Japan (Kyoto), Italy (Bari ,Bergamo and L'Aquila), Portugal (Faro), Norway (Fredrikstad), Denmark (Sönderborg) and United Kingdom (London).
 In 2017 we celebrated the 20th Anniversary Uddevalla Symposium which took place in Trollhättan, Sweden.
-In June, 14-16 this year we will arrange the 21st Uddevalla Symposium that will be hosted by Luleå University of Technology in Luleå, Sweden.
+In June, 2018 we arranged the 21st Uddevalla Symposium in Luleå, Sweden hosted by Luleå University of Technology, Sweden.
+However, due to the COVID-19 pandemic, a decision to cancel the 23rd Uddevalla Symposium was forced to be taken and also an unfortunate but necessary decision not to continue to organize this series of great and unique Uddevalla Symposia had to be taken.
+A final report is written by Iréne Bernhard, Urban Gråsjö and Charlie Karlsson:Report 2020 23 years of the Uddevalla Symposium 1998-2020.pdf

 KEYNOTES, PAPER-SESSIONS AND DISCUSSANT